-- The velocity of propagation of alpha particle is least in comparison to beta and gamma.
-Basically, the velocity of beta particles is approximately equal to the velocity of light and gamma particles move with the velocity of light.
+- The velocity of the propagation of alpha particles is least in comparison to beta and gamma.
+Basically, the velocity of beta particles is approximately equal to the velocity of light, and gamma particles move with the velocity of light.

 - The mass of an alpha particle is more than a beta particle, as the mass of the beta particle is 1/1000 to that of the proton.
 While gamma particle is massless.